Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Introduction

 One way to achieve this goal is to perform calculations at higher orders in the chiral EFT expansion.
-In this paper, we introduce a new family of local chiral EFT two-nucleon (NN) interactions at next-to-next-to-next-to-leading order (\NNNLO) that can be employed in quantum Monte Carlo (QMC) computational methods.
-QMC methods are among the most precise and accurate many-body methods~\cite{Carlson:2014vla} but they require local interactions as input.
-In the past, local interactions from chiral EFT have been developed up to next-to-next-to-leading order (\NNLO) in the delta-less approach~\cite{Gezerlis:2013ipa,Gezerlis:2014zia} and, including short-range pieces at \NNNLO, in the delta-full approach~\cite{Piarulli:2014bda,Piarulli:2017dwd}.
-Fully-local chiral interactions have also recently been developed in the delta-less approach where all available local operators up to \NNNLO were considered, even those that would be connected by antisymmetrization and the Fierz rearrangement freedom (FRF)~\cite{Saha:2022oep}.
-In particular, four leading-order (LO) operators, 8 local next-to-leading order (NLO) operators, and all 11 local \NNNLO operators were considered while all nonlocal pieces and their associated physics were not included.
+In this paper, we introduce a new family of local chiral EFT two-nucleon ($NN$) interactions at next-to-next-to-next-to-leading order (\NNNLO) that can be employed in quantum Monte Carlo (QMC) computational methods.
+QMC methods are among the most precise many-body methods~\cite{Carlson:2014vla} but they require local interactions as input, see Refs.\cite{Gezerlis:2013ipa,Gezerlis:2014zia} for details.
+In the past, local interactions from chiral EFT have been developed up to next-to-next-to-leading order (\NNLO) in the $\Delta$-less approach~\cite{Gezerlis:2013ipa,Gezerlis:2014zia} and including short-range pieces at \NNNLO in the $\Delta$-full approach~\cite{Piarulli:2014bda,Piarulli:2017dwd}.
+Fully local chiral interactions have also recently been developed in the $\Delta$-less approach where all available local operators up to \NNNLO were considered, even those that would be connected by antisymmetrization and the Fierz rearrangement freedom (FRF)~\cite{Saha:2022oep}.
+In particular, $4$ leading-order (LO) operators, 8 local next-to-leading order (NLO) operators, and all 11 local \NNNLO operators were considered while all nonlocal operators and their associated physics were not included.